kangzubin/XMNetworking/README.md

 A lightweight but powerful network library with simplified and expressive syntax based on AFNetworking.

-The prefix `XM` is the abbreviation of our team [Xcode-Men](http://www.jianshu.com/users/d509cc369c78/).
+The prefix `XM` is the abbreviation of our team [Xcode-Men](http://www.jianshu.com/users/d509cc369c78/). [中文文档](https://github.com/kangzubin/XMNetworking/blob/master/README_CN.md)

 ![Platform](https://img.shields.io/badge/platform-iOS-red.svg) ![Language](https://img.shields.io/badge/language-Objective--C-orange.svg) [![CocoaPods](https://img.shields.io/badge/pod-v1.0.0-blue.svg)](http://cocoadocs.org/docsets/XMNetworking/) [![Carthage](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) [![License](https://img.shields.io/badge/license-MIT%20License-brightgreen.svg)](https://github.com/kangzubin/XMNetworking/blob/master/LICENSE)

+## Introduction

 ![](http://img.kangzubin.cn/xmnetworking/XMNetworking.png)

+As shown in the picture above, the XMNetworking is designed with centralization thought, all the XMRequest objects are launched and managed by XMCenter, and you could modify the callback dispatch queue and general information such as server url, header and parameter for all request through XMCenter, as well as provide a custom processing block for response data, in which you could deal with model transformation, business error code checking, network cache and so on.
+Futhermore, in order to switch to other network library easily or implement the underlying logic by ourself in the future, we add a XMEngine layer to insulate the dependence of third party network library like AFNetworking.

 ## Features

-* Simply and Easily to use
+* Simply and easily to use.
-* Powerful API for almost all network reqeust usage scenarios
+* Powerful functions for all network reqeust usage scenarios (Normal/Upload/Download).
-* Suitable for RESTful Server API
+* Designed for RESTful Server API, and providing various serialization type.
-* Supporting Batch and Chain requests
+* Supporting Batch and Chain requests.
+* Cancelable for running request and auto retrying for fail request.
+* Global configuration for genneral info and custom respnose processing block.
-* Network Rachability checking and Security Policy based on AFNetworking
+* Network reachability checking and security policy based on AFNetworking.

 ## Requirements